 - The Longines Global Champions Tour (date TBA) - One of the world’s most exciting and competitive equestrian series.

 This tiny island, located about 800 yards from the southern tip of Manhattan, was where the very first settlers of Dutch New Amsterdam landed.
 The island has continued to be in use throughout New York’s History; as an island for the Royal Governor of British New York, as a military stronghold during the Revolution, and as first an Army and then a Coast Guard base.

-Before 1637- The Native American tribes living on Manhattan called the island Pagganck (“Nut Island.”)
+- Before 1637- The Native American tribes living in Manhattan called the island Pagganck (“Nut Island.”)
 The name likely came from the abundant chestnut, hickory and oak trees on the island.
 Native American tribes used it as a seasonal fishing camp.

 - 1637- Dutchman Wouter Van Twiller purchased the island from the Native Americans of Manhattan.
 He paid two ax heads, a string of beads and a handful of nails.
 Van Twiller was a representative of the Dutch government, but he purchased the island for his own private use and called it Noyten Eylandt (Nutten Island).
 The Dutch government confiscated the island a year later.